 Skip to Main Content Skip to Footer Toggle Navigation Menu

-Start a New Student Organization
+Starting a New Student Organization

 The Student Organizations Committee (SOC) works directly with students interested in forming new student organizations at Macalester.
-Student orgs provide opportunities for organized student engagement.
+Student organizations provide opportunities for organized student engagement.
 Being a student organization requires registration/renewal requirements and are afforded campus privileges.
 The information below contains the guidelines and processes for starting a student organization.

 SOC Guidelines for New Student Organizations

-• Are you new and different?
+• Is your org new and different?

 • Do enough people want to take part?